Saint-Cybranet

 Thehistory of Belvès

-Over the following centuries, the village was owned by the Merovingians, Franks and Vikings.
-Then, in the 11th century, Belvès passed into the hands of the English through marriage, and during the Hundred Years' War, it was often in the front line of battle and was besieged several times, offering a remarkable medieval setting.
+Over the following centuries, the Merovingians, Franks and Vikings possessed the village.
+Then, in the 11th century, Belvès passed to the English by marriage, and during the Hundred Years' War, it was often in the front line of battle and was several times under siege and thus offers a a remarkable medieval setting.

 Finally, during the time of Clement V, who lived as Pope in Avignon and was patron saint of Belvès, peace and prosperity reigned in the village.
 This papal period is still visible in the paintings and sculptures found in the medieval town.